Actress Anne Heche Hospitalized in Critical Condition After Brutal Crash in L.A., Reports Say

-Actress Anne Heche has been hospitalized in critical condition after suffering severe burns in a major car crash in Los Angeles, according to multiple reports.
+Actress Anne Heche has been hospitalized in critical condition after a fiery car crash in Los Angeles, according to multiple reports.

-Witnesses cited by TMZ late Friday said Heche was seen crashing into the garage of an apartment building in her Mini Cooper, only to drive away as bystanders tried to come to her aid.
-She then reportedly plowed into a nearby home a short time later, sparking a blaze that spread throughout the house.
+Witnesses cited by TMZ late Friday said the Wag the Dog and Donnie Brasco star was seen crashing into the garage of an apartment building in her Mini Cooper, only to drive away as bystanders tried to come to her aid.
+She then reportedly plowed into a nearby home in Mar Vista a short time later, sparking a blaze that engulfed the vehicle and spread throughout the house.

+The Los Angeles Fire Department said it took 59 firefighters 65 minutes to put out the “stubborn flames” and “rescue one female adult found within the vehicle.”

+Fox 11’s Stu Mandel, who watched the rescue operation in a chopper above the crash site, said, “If there’s somebody alive in there this is going to be a miracle.”

 “We really had a multifaceted incident here,” Los Angeles Fire Department Capt.
 Erik Scott was quoted saying.
 “We had a significant traffic collision, we had entrapment of a woman inside that, we had a car that erupted into fire, and then we had a home that had significant fire that is red tagged.
 It’s at this point destroyed.”